carpentries/carpentries.org/content/workshops/host-workshop.md

 * **Review of request**: the member of WIT who is responsible for workshops in your region will review your request and follow up within 10 business days
 * **Date confirmation**: workshop dates will be confirmed no less than eight weeks before your workshop starts
 * **Instructor Recruitment**: we will inform our certified Instructors that a new teaching opportunity is available eight to ten weeks before the workshop (time is dependent upon finalisation of workshop dates)
 * **Instructors Connected**: we will confirm Instructors at least four weeks before the start of the workshop.
 Because our Instructors are volunteers, there is sometimes a delay in recruiting Instructors.
-If this happens, we will let you know at least four weeks before the start of the workshop so that ….can be discussed
+If this happens, we will let you know at least four weeks before the start of the workshop so that can be discussed
 * **Workshop**: Instructors will join you and your learners to teach a hands-on, data skills and coding workshop at your organisation!

 For a more detailed review of the workshop organisation process, please visit the [Workshop Host Checklist](#).